-Section 6.260.
 Section 6.250.
-Floodplain development permit Penalties for considerationPenalties for Violation (Amend #59)
+Penalties for Penalties for Violation (Amend #59)

 Violation of the provisions of this ordinance or failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with granting of variances) shall constitute a misdemeanor.
 Any person who violates this ordinance or fails to comply with any of its requirements shall, upon conviction thereof, be fined not more than \$ 500.00, and in addition, shall pay all costs and expenses involved in the case.
 Each day such violation continues shall be considered a separate offense.